ibi1995/JWELREY_AMAZON/README.md

 2. `products_ae`: Amazon UAE product data.
 3. `fixtures`: Amazon UAE reviews (for `products_ae`).

-During the process, a specific SQL script was employed to address the accidental deletion of a column from `products_ae`.
+During the analytical process, a specific SQL script was employed to address the accidental deletion of a column from `products_ae`.
 The script involves joining tables to combine review columns for comprehensive analysis of `products_ae`.
+Additionally, a data quality check was done in Excel, where duplicate values were removed from the title column, and unique IDs were assigned to the datasets.
+Further cleaning and data checks were done regularly in Excel and then conducted on SQL due to personal preferences.

+Aside from that, I won't go into much detail about the data quality check & error handling.
+Let's proceed with the findings and the script.

 #### 1) Update & Cleaning for `products_ae` & `products table`.
 Cleaning string data as there were many unncessary words and characters
 ```sql
 -- Remove unwanted words/text